Canon 1D X Mark II vs Olympus XZ-2

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the XZ-2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The 1DX Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the XZ-2 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the XZ-2 from Olympus.
+Both the 1DX Mark II and the XZ-2 have been discontinued, but can regularly be found used on eBay.
+The 1DX Mark II was replaced by the Canon 1DX Mark III, while the XZ-2 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is the Canon 1D X Mark II better than the Olympus XZ-2 or vice versa?
 The listing below highlights the relative strengths of the two models.